paul-Ngene/Snake-allegro-game/README.md

 # Snake-allegro-game
-Buiding snake using Allegro game library
+Buiding snake using Allegro game library on Linux os